Kshitiz0302/Foodify-Website/README.md

 ## Deployment

-The application is deployed and can be accessed at [Foodify](https://foodify-frontend.onrender.com/).
+The application is deployed and can be accessed at [Foodify](https://foodify-website.onrender.com/).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run.
+Firstly change the frontend and backend address to localhost:{port} you are using.
+Then:

 ### `npm run start`